European red mite (Panonychus ulmi)

 - fenbutatin-oxide (Vendex 50WP) at 1.5 to 3 lb/a.
 PHI 14 days.
 REI 2 days.
 Do not exceed two applications or 600 gal/a dilute spray per season.
 Do not exceed 4.5 lb/a/year.

 - hexythiazox (Savey 50DF) at 3 to 6 oz/a.
 PHI 28 days.
 REI 12 hr.
 Does not significantly control adult rust mites.
 Apply at first sign of egg deposition before adult mites build up.
 Apply only once per season.
 Do not graze or feed livestock on cover crops growing in treated areas.

 - hexythiazox (Onager 1EC) at 12 to 24 oz/a.
 Postharvest application only.
 PHI 28 days.
 REI 12 hr.

-- horticultural mineral oil at 1 to 2 quarts/100 gal water (1 to 2 gal/a).
+- horticultural mineral oil at 1 to 2 gal/a.
 Necrotic foliage may result if applied within 2 weeks of any sulfur application.
 Some formulations are OMRI-listed for organic use.

 - propargite (Omite 30WS) at 6 lb/a.
 Postharvest application only.
 Do not exceed two applications per season at a minimum interval of 21 days.
 REI 2 days.